Traffic chaos on the A7: Residents fight against noise and traffic jams!

 There is currently real traffic chaos on the A7 towards Würzburg, especially at the construction site at the Römershag bridge.
 How Fulda newspaper reported, the single-lane roadway caused by the construction site repeatedly leads to traffic jams that extend as far as Hesse and also put a lot of strain on the neighboring towns.
 Especially in Rothemann, where the daily traffic volume is normally around 12,000 vehicles, the number doubles due to the diversions to up to 20,000 cars and around 4,000 trucks.

-The construction site is part of extensive work on the 55 -year -old bridge, which is in poor condition.
-The demolition work has already started and should be completed by 2028, after which the road becomes two -lane again.
-However, this ensures considerable inconvenience: residents of the surrounding communities, including Schmalnau and Ebersburg, complain of increased noise and difficulties in bending on the busy main street, which is particularly problematic during peak times.
+The construction site is part of extensive work on the 55-year-old bridge, which is in poor condition.
+Demolition work has already begun and is expected to be completed by 2028, after which the road will become two lanes again.
+However, this causes considerable inconvenience: residents of the surrounding communities, including Schmalnau and Ebersburg, complain about increased noise and difficulty turning onto the busy main road, which is particularly problematic during rush hours.

 Challenges for residents